jmdb-tutorial/blockchain/eris/multisig-contract/README.md

 https://golang.org/ref/spec#Numeric_types
 https://github.com/tendermint/tendermint/blob/master/rpc/core/blocks.go#L34

 Ok, now we have a chain running its time to get that contract setup.

-Might aswell stop the chain for now.
+If you need to go away or shut your machine down or whatever, you can type:

 	eris chains stop multisig

+and

+	eris chains start multisig

+To get it up and running again.

+Before doing this, source the env script again which will set up some useful defaults.

+	source multisig-env.sh

+What we are really interested in is getting an address we can use to deploy our contracts.
+In this case it is the "Full" account that we created earlier.
+We can get these from the file `~/.eris/chains/multisig/addresses.csv` the env script also copies this file into the app dir for use later when we interact with the contract via javascript.

+If you do

+	cat ~/.eris/chains/multisig/addresses.csv

+You should see something like this:

+	479E013292C44248DA2D257C9052EB800D4D09E2,multisig_full_000
+	C8561C44A527AFF4DB24AC7F977D1A590E7951A3,multisig_participant_000
+	7959542D88FA0FE95A62B6701E0F276DC137D990,multisig_participant_001
+	478D68A4159C76AECBC38B0D901C014FDB12B676,multisig_participant_002
+	6EAD9DA629368A1847C40F451E8B5C1D31E0E569,multisig_participant_003
+	2D680589FC9895C0A482C2BB4A6D27585AE110DB,multisig_root_000

+In the env script, we just extract the address associated with multisig_full_000 and stick it in a variable called `$addr` (thanks to the marmots from the documentation for this.

+	echo $addr

+Sweet, the marmots are ready!

 The file we want is called `loan.sol` in this directory.
 You can see if it is valid solitidy, [here](https://ethereum.github.io/browser-solidity/#version=0.3.6).